Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Background

-Before we move on to discussing algebraic Morse theory, we first give a few examples applications of $P$-graded chain complexes in mathematics.
+Before we move on to discussing algebraic Morse theory, we first give a few example applications of $P$-graded chain complexes in mathematics.
 A key example of a $P$-graded chain complex is one derived from (multi-parameter) filtrations of simplicial complexes, a common occurrence in applied and computational topology.
 Let $X$ be a finite simplicial complex, and let $(C,d)$ be a chain complex associated to $X$.
 Viewing $X$ as a poset where the simplices are ordered by face relations, a filter function of $X$ is a monotone map $f: X \to P$ to another poset $P$.
 Given such a filter function $f$, we can express $(C,d)$ as a $P$-graded chain complex, where $\C^p_n$ are vector spaces whose basis are the $n$-simplices in $\fibre{f}{p}$.
 The chain complexes $F^p$ and $F^{\vp}$ are then the chain complexes of the subcomplexes $\{f \leq p\}$ and $\{f \lneq p\}$ respectively.

-\begin{ex} Let $X = \Delta^2$ be the simplicial complex shown in \cref{fig:multipar}.
-The numbers on vertices, edges and the face indicate the values of a filter function $f \colon X \to P$, where $P$ is the linear poset $0 < 1 < 2 < 3$.
+\begin{example} Let $X = \Delta^2$ be the simplicial complex shown in \cref{fig:multipar}.
+The numbers on vertices, edges and the face indicate the values of a filter function $f \colon X \to P$, where $P$ is the linear poset $\{0 \leq 1 \leq 2 \leq 3\}$.
 The associated chain complex is $P$-graded.
-The basis of $\C_1^2$, for example, is given by the two edges (i.e.\ $1$-simplices) marked by $2$ in \cref{fig:multipar}; these are also denoted as $uv$ and $vw$ using the labelling from the left of~\cref{fig:multipar}.
+The basis of $\C_1^2$, for example, is given by the two edges (i.e.\ $1$-simplices) marked by $2$ in \cref{fig:multipar}; these are also denoted as $uv$ and $vw$ using the labelling on the right hand side of~\cref{fig:multipar}.